Persian Gulf: Historical names

-Naming dispute
+Modern naming dispute

 The body of water is historically and internationally known as the Persian Gulf.
+It is listed in the third edition of Limits of Oceans and Seas as "Gulf of Iran (Persian Gulf) and, As of 2002, in the draft fourth edition as "Persian Gulf".
 Arab governments refer to it as the Arabian Gulf or The Gulf, and other countries and organizations have begun using Arabian Gulf.
-The name Gulf of Iran (Persian Gulf) is used by the International Hydrographic Organization.
+The name Gulf of Iran is used by the International Hydrographic Organization.

 The dispute in naming has become especially prevalent since the 1960s.
 Rivalry between Iran and some Arab states, along with the emergence of pan-Arabism and Arab nationalism, has seen the name "Arabian Gulf" become predominant in most Arab countries.
-Names beyond these two have also been applied to or proposed for this body of water.

 History

 Ancient history

-Earliest evidence of human presence on Persian Gulf islands dates back to Middle Paleolithic and consist of stone tools discovered at Qeshm Island.
+The region of the Persian Gulf has been inhabited since the Paleolithic.
+During most of the Last Glacial Period (115,000–11,700 years Before Present), due to lowered sea levels (reaching around 125 metres metres below present values during the Last Glacial Maximum) combined with the shallow depth of the Gulf (on average around 35 metres and at max around 100 metres metres depth) most of the Persian Gulf was exposed as dry land, forming a flat floodplain where a number of rivers converged.
+This region may have served as an environmental refuge for early humans during periodic hyperarid climate oscillations.
+The modern marine Gulf was formed when sea level rose during the early Holocene, from around 12,000 to 6,000 years ago.
+The flooding of the Gulf may have stimulated the development of Neolithic farming cultures in regions of the Middle East adjacent to the Gulf.

 The world's oldest known civilization (Sumer) developed along the Persian Gulf and southern Mesopotamia.
-The shallow basin that now underlies the Persian Gulf was an extensive region of river valley and wetlands during the transition between the end of the Last Glacial Maximum and the start of the Holocene, which, according to University of Birmingham archaeologist Jeffrey Rose, served as an environmental refuge for early humans during periodic hyperarid climate oscillations, laying the foundations for the legend of Dilmun.

 The oldest evidence in the world for seagoing vessels has been found at H3 in Kuwait, dating to the mid-sixth millennium BC, when the Gulf was part of an extensive trade network that involved the Ubaid settlements in Mesopotamia and communities along the entire Gulf coast.

 For most of the early history of the settlements in the Persian Gulf, the southern shores were ruled by a series of nomadic tribes.
 During the end of the fourth millennium BC, the southern part of the Persian Gulf was dominated by the Dilmun civilization.
-For a long time the most important settlement on the southern coast of the Persian Gulf was Gerrha.
+For a long time, the most important settlement on the southern coast of the Persian Gulf was Gerrha.
 In the second century the Lakhum tribe, who lived in what is now Yemen, migrated north and founded the Lakhmid Kingdom along the southern coast.
-Occasional ancient battles took place along the Persian Gulf coastlines, between the Sassanid Persian empire and the Lakhmid Kingdom, the most prominent of which was the invasion led by Shapur II against the Lakhmids, leading to Lakhmids' defeat, and advancement into Arabia, along the southern shore lines.
+Occasional ancient battles took place along the Persian Gulf coastlines, between the Sassanid Persian empire and the Lakhmid Kingdom, the most prominent of which was the invasion led by Shapur II against the Lakhmids, leading to Lakhmids' defeat, and advancement into Arabia, along the southern shorelines.
 During the seventh century the Sassanid Persian empire conquered the whole of the Persian Gulf, including southern and northern shores.